Skip to main content

 Using a Received Delegation

-When you receive a delegation, use it to access another user’s space.
+When you receive a delegation (as a portable JSON string), load it into your SDK to access the delegator’s space.

 const portableDelegation = /* received from Alice */;